-3. Interactive displays
+Idea #3: Interactive displays

-4. Tangible displays
+Idea #4: Tangible displays

 Like any customer, when you enter a hardware store, you would like to see the merchandise and not just the box on the retail shelf.
 After seeing and feeling the actual product, you will be comfortable making a purchase decision.
 Having a visual display that allows customers to touch and feel products ensures your retail store connects with the customer.
 Customers get firsthand experience with your merchandise before making a final decision.

-5. Cross-merchandising displays
+Idea #5: Cross-merchandising displays

 If you are looking for complementary merchandising display ideas for a retail store, you should consider the cross-merchandising strategy.
 This method allows you to place complementary products together in one location to encourage an interconnected purchase.